-As at December 31, 2016, approximately 33.8% of the Company's long-term debt was at variable rates, thereby exposing the Company to interest rate risk.
-The Company enters into interest rate swaps in order to reduce the impact of fluctuating interest rates on its long-term debt.
+As at December 31, 2017, all of the Company's long-term debt was at fixed interest rates, after giving effect to its interest rate swaps, thereby reducing the Company's exposure to interest rate risk.
+The Company enters into interest rate swap agreements in order to reduce the impact of fluctuating interest rates on its long-term debt.
 These swap agreements require the periodic exchange of payments without the exchange of the notional principal amount on which the payments are based.
 The Company designates its interest rate hedge agreements as cash flow hedges of the underlying debt.
 Interest expense on the debt is adjusted to include the payments made or received under the interest rate swaps agreements.
-However, if interest rates increase, the debt service obligations on the variable rate indebtedness of the Company would increase even though the amount borrowed remained the same, and this could have a material adverse effect on the Company's business operating results, profitability and financial position.
+However, if interest rates increase, the debt service obligations on the variable rate indebtedness of the Company would increase even though the amount borrowed remained the same, and this could have a material effect on the Company's business operating results, profitability and financial position.